BelallSameh/AI_in_web/README.md

-# AI in web uwing Docker, FastAPI and AI model
+# AI in web using Docker, FastAPI and AI model